Cathylixi/Cathylixi/README.md

 I’m interested in AI4S.

-How to reach me :xili@hsph.harvard.edu
+How to reach me : xili@hsph.harvard.edu